trac-hacks/authopenid-plugin/README.rst

 OpenID Authentication Plugin
 ============================

 ..
-CAUTION:: This branch (rewrite_) is currently under heavy refactorization.
+CAUTION:: This development branch (rewrite_) is currently under heavy refactorization.
 I do not advise using it in production.
    (For that, please continue to use the 0.4.x releases from PyPI_, or the master_ branch from git.)

-   Currently it should run under trac 1.0 or 1.1; I plan to eventually make it run under 0.12 as well.

    Comments, suggestions and bug reports are welcome.